Download This Sample

-- In 1993, the film Free Willy depicted the friendship between a young boy and a killer whale trapped by a group of whalers and sold to an aquarium.
+- In 1993, the film Free Willy depicted the friendship between a young boy named Jesse and an orca/killer whale trapped by a group of whalers and sold to an aquarium.
 Jesse battles against the whalers and amusement park to free Willy and reunite him with his family.

 - The movie inspired the real-life release of Keiko, the whale who played Willy.

-- Killer whales are large, social and highly intelligent animals.
+- Orcas/killer whales are large, social, and highly intelligent animals.
 When kept in captivity, they can develop dysfunctional behavior, which can be dangerous to their trainers.

 Killer Whale Worksheets

-This is a fantastic bundle which includes everything you need to know about killer whales across 23 in-depth pages.
-These are ready-to-use Killer Whale worksheets that are perfect for teaching students about the orcas, commonly known as killer whales, which are large marine mammals that belong to the suborder odontoceti, or toothed whale.
-They are one of the most recognized animals in the world because of their large size and distinct black and white pattern.
+This is a fantastic bundle that includes everything you need to know about killer whales across 23 in-depth pages.
+These are ready-to-use Killer Whale worksheets that are perfect for teaching students about orcas, commonly known as killer whales, which are large marine mammals that belong to the suborder Odontoceti, or toothed whales.
+They are one of the most recognized animals in the world because of their large size and distinct black-and-white pattern.